How does pricing work at Rebel Yell Creative?

 Coaching packages / bundles

-With coaching and partnering packages, get some personalized advice and guidance to get you going on your adventure.
+With coaching and mentoring packages, get some personalized advice and guidance to get you going on your adventure.
 Plus, if you decide you want more, you get a discounted rate on personalized projects (the next option).

 Personalized podcast, creative and funding projects